-- Where a job title is modified in some way, the modification should be separated with a colon.
-This is common for locations and units; for example, "location manager: New York" or "assistant: Mr. Smith" or "script supervisor: second unit".
+- When a job title is added to for necessary context, the modification should be separated with a colon.
+This is common when extra clarification is needed on location or unit worked, or specific person assisted.
+For example, "location manager: New York" or "assistant: Mr. Smith" or "script supervisor: second unit".
 If there is more than one modifier, they should be separated by commas: assistant: Mr. Smith, Los Angeles.
 Omit the word "unit" in connection with a place ("Paris" rather than "Paris unit").

 - We use lowercase for all job titles but please capitalize proper names as normal (people, places, companies).